CSS-Next/css-next/lists/proposal-rfc.md

 ## Proposal

 ### Categorization
-Categorization is based on when new properties were introduced in a spec.
-This is to be browser(vendor) independent.
+Categorization is based on when new properties were introduced in a specification.
+This is browser independent and implementation independent, though these factors are lightly taken into account.

-* **CSS3:** This category includes CSS properties and features introduced prior to the proposal to further categorize.
+* **CSS3:** This category was established before this community group began articulating levels and was defined by the CSSWG, and was designed to be open ended.
 It serves as a historical reference point for CSS advancements up to a certain point.
 * **CSS4:** Properties and features introduced in a spec between 2013 - 2018.
 * **CSS5:** Properties and features introduced in a spec between 2019 - 2024.
 * **Future/Next**: This category encompasses properties and features that are currently in development or proposed for future versions of CSS beyond CSS5.
 It serves as a preview of upcoming CSS that are currently known.